mdn/content/files/en-us/web/api/sensor/activate_event/index.md

 ---
 {{APIRef("Sensor API")}}

 The **`activate`** event is fired when a sensor becomes activated.
-Its internal state transitions from "activating" to "activated".
+It means that it will start obtaining readings.

 The {{domxref('Sensor')}} interface is a base class, `onactivate` and the `activate` event may only be used on one of the [derived classes](/en-US/docs/Web/API/Sensor#interfaces_based_on_sensor).